docker/labs/beginner/chapters/webapps.md

   CMD ["/bin/bash", "echo", "Hello World"]
 ```

-* `EXPOSE` opens ports in your image to allow communication to the outside world when it runs in a container.
+* `EXPOSE` creates a hint for users of an image which ports provide services.
+It is included in the information which
+ can be retrieved via `$ docker inspect <container-id>`.

+>**Note:** The `EXPOSE` command does not actually make any ports accessible to the host!
+Instead, this requires
+publishing ports by means of the `-p` flag when using `$ docker run`.

 * `PUSH` pushes your image to Docker Hub, or alternately to a [private registry](TODO: add URL)